thor314/obsidian-setup/Getting Started with Obsidian.md

 #### Some Sane Defaults
 - **Editor**:
     - spellcheck, overlaps with [LanguageTool](obsidian://show-plugin?id=obsidian-languagetool-plugin), which also checks grammar.
 I toggle on spellchecking for writing I intend to publish.
-    - properties in document changes how metadata is displayed.
+    - properties in document: changes how metadata is displayed.
 I prefer to see my metadata as raw markdown.
+    - auto-pair symbols: I find this more annoying than useful.
     - vim mode - configurable via the [vimrc](obsidian://show-plugin?id=obsidian-vimrc-support) plugin.
 Without vim bindings, Obsidian would be much less {powerful,convenient,fun} for me.
 This vault comes with my `.obsidian.vimrc`, in which I recommend a few further settings.
 - **Files and Links**:
     - Move deleted files to Obsidian `.trash` folder instead of deleting, makes for easy recovery